In the global war for talent, CSR goes from ‘nice to have’ to ‘must have’

 In addition to attracting employees, CSR is also an emerging and increasingly important driver of employee retention and engagement.
-A report by Project ROI indicates that a year-round CSR program can reduce a company’s staff turnover rate by up to 50 percent while increasing employee engagement by up to 7.5 percent.
+The Employee Perspectives on Responsible Leadership During Crisis report by Porter Novelli found that 89% of employees say they are more likely to be loyal to purpose-driven companies.
 Working at an organization where employees view their CSR efforts as positive, has a significant and favorable impact on how they rate their pride in the organization, their overall satisfaction, their willingness to recommend it as a place to work and their intention to stay.

 From CSR to CX

 Employees who work at companies with strong community ties also tend to have more positive attitudes in areas that correlate with better performance, such as customer experience (CX).
-In fact, according to recent Robert Half research, 61 percent of surveyed employees felt that volunteering helped them do their job better.
+In fact, according to the same Porter Novelli report, employees who work for purpose-driven companies are likely to be more inspired (90%), motivated (89%) and productive (85%) at work.
 These inspired and motivated individuals are the ones who become intrinsically engaged with your brand and are able to offer the empathetic and personalized service that engenders customer satisfaction and loyalty.
 Additionally, as our society becomes increasingly aware and engaged in our ability to effect positive change, individuals and companies are making the decision to do business with CSR-focused brands and providers.

 A day of golf or a day of giving?